JacquesCarette/Drasil/code/Drasil.md

 We will go through each of the files, in topological-sort order.
 Everything here is under the namespace *Language.Drasil*, which will thus be omitted.

+- **Data/Date**: representation of dates.
+Mostly Month for now, but will extend, or replace with something more standard.

 - **People**: Defines Person, which holds a person's name as data.
 People as lists of Person(s).
   A name can have many parts, and can follow Western or Eastern convention, or by a Mononym.